Suicidal thoughts

 For those of you who have thoughts about taking your own life.

-Remember that there are different ways to get help.
+Keep in mind that there are different ways to get help.
 If you have previously sought help and felt that the support you received was not right for you, it is important to know that other help is available.

 When you should seek help for suicidal thoughts